Awongcl/Lipo_Solar_manager_V2/README.md

 After ultilizing test points and manual probing with multimeter, results are correct.
 1. Lipo output = 4.2V (checked,OK)
 2. 3.3V regulted output (checked,OK)
-3. Charing circuit working (checked,OK)
+3. Charing circuit working, with usb/solar in (checked,OK)
 4. 5V in (checked,OK)
 3. Stable output (checked,OK)
 ## Conclusion
-This project is a success everything works as intended.
+This project is a success everything works as intended.<br/>
-This design is able to charge a lipo battery using 5V USB in or solar charging, and produce a stable 3.3V output.
+This design is able to charge a lipo battery using 5V USB in or solar charging, and produce a stable 3.3V output.<br/>
 Now it can be used for powering up low power projects.
 (Tested with ESP12 chips, works well).